Daraniel/sample_frontend_backend/docs/index.md

 ## English Documentation

-This project is a sample web application built with Flask backend and React frontend.
+This project is a sample web application built with Flask backend and React frontend.p;

 It allows accessing data from the provided data source (default: excel data file) and accessing various tables on it.